esquireofoz/Manager-README/README.md

 * I aim to foster a culture of experimentation and the desire to “fail forward”.
 Some of the greatest periods of growth and development happen as a result of rapidly iterating through experimentation and learning from failures.
 If you're not making at least _some_ mistakes, you're not pushing yourself hard enough.

 * Sometimes I make mistakes.
 If you see me violating any of the principals laid out in this document, please tell me immediately and hold me accountable.
 I value feedback (especially the critical kind), and am always looking for ways to improve.

+### Ownership and the 'why', the 'what' and the 'how'
+Each item of work has a certain amount of context and an associated responsibility matrix associated with it.
+This section is intended to break down the ownership model of the work:
+* __why__ -- "Why are we doing this?"
+I own this and I am responsible for providing the broader context of why we are doing the work.
+I am happy to listen to [and encourage] input on this, but ultimately I am the one making the decision at this level.
+* __what__ -- "What are we doing?"
+We _share_ ownership of this, and I expect this to be something you ultimately drive with input from me.
+Depending on both the context and the specifics of both your experience and mine, there is a lot of fungibility associated with "the what".
+* __how__ -- "How are we doing this?"
+You own this, and are responsible for determining how we do the thing:tm: and driving this forward.
+I am happy to provide input on this if desired, but my goal is for you to have as much ownership as possible and ultimately you are the one making the decisions at this level.

 ## Dealing with conflict: